Ang Hin Kee

 Ang Hin Kee (洪鼎基 (Âng Téng-ki, Hóng Dǐngjī); born 22 October 1965) is a Singaporean former politician.
-A former member of the governing People's Action Party (PAP), Ang was the Member of Parliament (MP) representing the Cheng San–Seletar division of Ang Mo Kio Group Representation Constituency between 2011 and 2020.
+A former member of the governing People's Action Party (PAP), Ang was the Member of Parliament (MP), as part of different PAP teams, representing Ang Mo Kio Group Representation Constituency between 2011 and 2020.

 From 2012 to 2018, Ang was the executive secretary of the Education Services Union (ESU).
-He is also serving as the Advisor to NTUC’s Freelancers and Self-Employed Unit, National Instructors and Coaches Association, National Taxi Association and National Private Hire Vehicles Association.
-Ang is the Chief Executive Officer of the Singapore National Co-operative Federation.
-Concurrently, he is also the Assistant Director-General of National Trades Union Congress (NTUC), and the Director of Governance, Risk, & Compliance within NTUC.
+He is also serving as the advisor to NTUC's Freelancers and Self-Employed Unit, National Instructors and Coaches Association, National Taxi Association and National Private Hire Vehicles Association.
+Ang is the chief executive officer of the Singapore National Co-operative Federation.
+Concurrently, he is also the assistant director-general of National Trades Union Congress (NTUC), and the director of governance, risk, & compliance within NTUC.

 Early life and education

 Ang was born in Singapore on 22 October 1965.
 He attended Kwong Avenue Primary School, graduating in 1977.
 He studied at Bartley Secondary School and Jurong Junior College.
 Thereafter, he obtained a BA with honours from the National University of Singapore in 1991.